 The University of California at Berkeley is a global leader for the study of South Asia, and one of very few institutions in the United States to offer both undergraduate and graduate degree programs focusing on numerous aspects of this vital region.
-As an integral part of the South Asia curriculum at Berkeley, interest in the study of Urdu as well as Pakistan's history, politics, and culture is growing rapidly.
-We are strongly committed to strengthening our engagement with both subjects in the years ahead.
+As an integral part of the South Asia curriculum at Berkeley, interest in the study of Pakistan's history, politics, and culture is growing rapidly.
+We are strongly committed to strengthening our engagement with this subject in the years ahead.

 Quaid-i Azam Chair in Pakistan Studies

 UC Berkeley is one of two institutions in the country that houses the Government of Pakistan funded Quaid-i Azam Chair in Pakistan Studies.
 The ISAS in collaboration with the Government of Pakistan established the Quaid-i Azam Chair of Pakistan Studies at UC Berkeley in 1999.
 It is named after Muhammed Ali Jinnah, the founding father of Pakistan, who is often referred to by the title, “Great Leader,” or “Quaid-i Azam."
 The goal of this chair is to encourage increased knowledge of Pakistan in the United States and to help forge better ties between American academics and their counterparts in Pakistan.
 According to the terms of the chair, the chairholder, chosen from a college or university in Pakistan, will have a full-time teaching and research position at UC Berkeley for up to two years.
 The funds for the scholar's salary and other expenses are provided by the Pakistan government.

 - The first chairholder, in 2004-05, was Professor Tariq Rahman, a National Distinguished Professor and specialist in socio-linguistics.
 During his year on campus he taught a course titled “Language and Politics in Pakistan.”
 He also put together an Urdu reading group.